Rabat, Malta: Catacombs

-In the Catacombs of St Agatha's, there are over 500 graves of several types, the majority being for children.
+In the Catacombs of St Agatha's, there are over 500 graves of several types, the majority being children's graves.
 There are sections for pagans and Jews, as well as for Christians.
 There are also unique frescoes.

-Another interesting feature in the Maltese catacombs is the agape table, two of which, carved out of bedrock, were found in the Catacombs of St. Paul.
+Another feature of the Maltese catacombs is the agape table, two of which, carved out of bedrock, were found in the Catacombs of St. Paul.